About Harajuku Kitchen

 Harajuku Kitchen started with gyoza dumplings and udon noodle stir fries in prestigious Stockbirdge Market and then as Edinburgh’s first authentic Japanese restaurant, Harajuku Kitchen, was opened in 2013.
 The menu features a wide range of classic Japanese dishes including sushi, katsu curries, noodle dishes and regional specialities inspired by Executive Chef Kaori’s annual trips to Japan as well as the family recipes that have been passed down the generations to her.

-In 2018 Harajuku Kitchen was awarded an AA Rosette and also won Best Japanese Restaurant at the Asian Curry Awards, Flavours of the World Awards from The Scottish Food and Drinks Awards, and recently in the 2018 The Scotsman Food Awards, won the Best Street Food awards in Scotland .
+Since 2018 Harajuku Kitchen has been awarded an AA Rosette and also won Awards from The Scottish Food and Drinks Awards, The Scotsman Food Awards, Golden Chopsticks Best Sushi Restaurant and many more.

 Harajuku Kitchen is now a part of Edinburgh’s foodies and local community that serves food that make everyone feel wholesome and happy when they taste a bite of “Japan” in Scotland.